gsuyemoto/blog/docs/posts/cybersecurity-jargon.md

 - Remote Access Trojan (RAT)
 - CIA triad (confidentiality, integrity and availability)

+### Summary

+I think jargon definitely has it's place.
+Sort of short code or a 'domain specific language.'
+It helps if everyone is familiar with a set of lingo that provides a 'shortcut' to communicate with each other.
+After taking a look at some of the terms I found in other sources, I definitely could benefit from collecting more terms.

 This is obviously a work in progress, stay tuned!